Nigeria Society of Physiotherapy: World Confederation for Physical Therapy

 On application, the NSP was granted provisional membership in 1966.
 It was invited in 1967 to the 5th International Congress of the WCPT which took place in Melbourne, Australia.
-Three NSP members, Messrs Ajao, Kehinde and Mrs. Aboderin, were present at the congress where NSP was formally admitted as full member of the WCPT on 18 May 1967.
-Since then, members of the NSP have attended the International Congress held by the WCPT, with some occupying positions in the Executive Committee.
+Three NSP members, Messrs Ajao, Kehinde, and Mrs. Aboderin, were present at the congress where NSP was formally admitted as a full member of the WCPT on 18 May 1967.
+Since then, members of the NSP have attended the International Congress held by the WCPT, with some occupying positions in the executive committee.

 History of physiotherapy education

 The physiotherapy profession was imported into Nigeria in 1945 by two British Chartered Physiotherapists, Miss Manfield, and Mr. Williams, and the setting was the Royal (now National) Orthopaedic Hospital, Igbobi, Nigeria.
-They were employed by the Nigerian national government and charged with the responsibility of treating wounded and disabled Nigerian soldiers who returned home from Burma and other war fronts during World War II, as well as to start a training program in physiotherapy (Oshin, 1986).
+They were employed by the Nigerian national government and charged with the responsibility of treating wounded and disabled Nigerian soldiers who returned home from Burma and other war fronts during World War II, as well as starting a training program in physiotherapy (Oshin, 1986).
 Similar to the UK, Australia, and the US, physiotherapy education in Nigeria began within the hospital setting.
 The two British Chartered Physiotherapists (Miss Manfield and Mr. Williams) employed by the Nigerian national government, launched a three-year diploma program to train assistant physiotherapists.
 Several of the individuals who graduated from the program subsequently proceeded to the UK for further studies to become Chartered Physiotherapists.
 Eventually, the training program at Igbobi was discontinued, and a degree program was initiated.

 The quest for excellence in physiotherapy education in Nigeria was shaped, decades ago, by the decision of the NSP to upgrade the first physiotherapy training program located within the Royal (Now National) Orthopedic Hospital at Igbobi, Lagos to a university setting (Oshin, 1986).
-A Bachelor of Science in Physiotherapy (BSc-PT) was launched at the University of Ibadan (UI) in October 1966.
+A Bachelor of Science in physiotherapy (BSc-PT) was launched at the University of Ibadan (UI) in October 1966.
 The UI program was followed in 1971 by the College of Medicine, University of Lagos (CMUL) diploma program which was elevated to a degree program in 1977.
 A Bachelor of Medical Rehabilitation-Physiotherapy (BMR-PT) degree program was inaugurated in 1977 at the University of Ile-Ife, today Obafemi Awolowo University (OAU).